October 9-11, 2017

 What to Expect

 On Monday morning, breakfast and coffee are ready for you at the campsite, and also lunch to take to the crag.
-You’ll receive a pair of Evolv crack climbing shoes (that you get to keep), tape, a gear sling (and a few other surprises!) and unlimited access to cams, ropes and a full day of crack climbing fun and instruction from me and fellow desert locals, Lisa Hathaway, Mary Harlan and Chris Kalous of the Enormocast.
+You’ll receive a pair of Evolv crack climbing shoes (that you get to keep), tape, a gear sling (and a few other surprises!) and unlimited access to cams, ropes and a full day of crack climbing fun and instruction from me and fellow desert locals, Lisa Hathaway, Andrew Bisharat (Evening Sends) and Chris Kalous (Enormocast).
 You’ll also get professional photography of everything we do at the clinic, as well as photos of yourself climbing (so please make sure you bring some bright shirts for climbing!).

 On day one, we cover taping and the elements of crack specific climbing techniques on the sandstone splitters.

-That evening we’ll head back to camp where dinner is waiting for us, as well as beer, a campfire and musical entertainment from Lisa and Chris.
+That evening we’ll head back to camp where dinner is waiting for us, as well as beer, a campfire and musical entertainment from our guides.

 Everyone will receive a link with high-res, downloadable versions of Chris Hunter’s photos to keep and share on Facebook, Instagram, personal albums, company slide shows or Christmas cards 🙂